Topological insulators and geometry of vector bundles: Geometry of quantum states

-As a base space for $D^+$, this sphere is known as the \defn{Bloch sphere} in the context of spin-$\frac{1}{2}$ particle in the magnetic field, or as the \defn{Poincar\'e sphere} when it is used to describe states of circularly polarized light.
+attached to each point of the sphere.
+All such eigenspaces form a complex line bundle over $S^2$, which we will call the \defn{monopole bundle} and denote $D^+$.
+As a base space for $D^+$, this sphere is known as the \defn{Bloch sphere} in the context of spin-$\frac{1}{2}$ particle in the magnetic field $\vec h$, or as the \defn{Poincar\'e sphere} when it is used to describe the states of circularly polarized light.